orblivion/KiwixSandstorm/.sandstorm/description.md

 When you start up the app for the first time, it will guide you through the process:

-* Get a content file from Kiwix's website (or somewhere else)
+* Get a content file from the Internet
-* Upload it into the Sandstorm grain
+* Upload it to your local Sandstorm server
 * Enjoy the content, and share it with others on your local network!